mauromorello/HAHIGH/README.md

-# HAHIGH - Highcharts for Home Assistant with InfluxDB
+# HAHIGH - Highcharts for Home Assistant

 ## Overview
 HAHIGH is a resource package designed to visualize data stored in an **InfluxDB** database using the **Highcharts** library.
 The goal is to provide **highly configurable** visualization options within **Home Assistant**.